-and the skills to enable them to take up those opportunities.
+Employability is a key focus for the UK Government, the Scottish Government and the city, ensuring that all people have equality of access to opportunity and the skills to enable them to take up those opportunities.
 The key aim is to work in partnership to improve participation in the economy.
-Many of those that are currently economically inactive (i.e. people in receipt of Incapacity Benefit, Ione parents) would like to re-engage in the labour market and improve their personal income levels and quality of life, promoting economic inclusion by reducing worklessness and indeed Government policy is shifting and in the near future many will be required to consider employment.
+Many of those that are currently economically inactive (i.e. people in receipt of Incapacity Benefit, lone parents) would like to re-engage in the labour market and improve their personal income levels and quality of life, promoting economic inclusion by reducing worklessness and indeed Government Policy is shifting and in the near future many will be required to consider employment.